marcelatizzo/AltenTest/README.md

 Also, on a real life scenario, this environment should be maintained via an orchestrator such as Kubernetes or Docker Swarm.

-As for the API, I used the approach of [minimal APIs](https://dotnetthoughts.net/minimal-api-in-aspnet-core-mvc6/) introduced in .NET 6.
+As for the API, the data is validated using FluentValidation.
+The API is documented using Swagger.

+As a shortcut, when handeling the dates I did not treat different timezones.

 ## DOCKER IMAGES USED